 The FDIC, as conservator or receiver, is authorized to repudiate any "contract" of JPMorgan Chase Bank.
 This authority may permit the FDIC to repudiate the transfer of credit card receivables to Chase Card Funding, and through Chase Card Funding, to the issuing entity (including the grant to the issuing entity of a security interest in the credit card receivables).
 Under the Original Safe Harbor, the FDIC, as conservator or receiver, will not use its repudiation authority to reclaim, recover or recharacterize financial assets, such as the credit card receivables, transferred by a bank if certain conditions are met, including that the transfer was made for adequate consideration, and was not made fraudulently, in contemplation of insolvency or with the intent to hinder, delay or defraud the bank or its creditors and that the transfer satisfies the requirements for sale accounting treatment under generally accepted accounting principles, other than the legal isolation requirement.
-Under accounting standards that became effective January 1, 2010 for calendar year reporting entities, JPMorgan Chase Bank consolidated the issuing entity onto its balance sheet and the transfers of credit card receivables to the issuing entity, which had satisfied the requirements for sale accounting treatment prior to January 1, 2010, no longer satisfied the requirements for sale accounting treatment.
-On September 27, 2010, the FDIC issued the Revised Safe Harbor which amended the Original Safe Harbor and which extended the benefit of the FDIC's legal isolation safe harbor under the Original Safe Harbor to any obligations of master trusts and revolving trusts for which obligations were issued on or before September 27, 2010, and for which the conditions for sale accounting treatment, other than legal isolation, that were in place before November 15, 2009, and all other requirements of the Original Safe Harbor, are satisfied.
-The Revised Safe Harbor extends to obligations issued by such trusts both before and after September 27, 2010.
-JPMorgan Chase Bank believes that the conditions of the Revised Safe Harbor are currently being satisfied for issuances from the issuing entity.
+Under accounting standards that became effective January 1, 2010 for calendar year reporting entities, JPMorgan Chase Bank consolidated the issuing entity onto its balance sheet and the transfers of credit card receivables to the issuing entity, which had satisfied the requirements for sale accounting treatment.
+On September 27, 2010, the FDIC issued the Revised Safe Harbor to any obligations of master trusts and revolving trusts for sale accounting treatment, other than legal isolation, that were in place before November 15, 2009, and all other requirements of the Original Safe Harbor, are satisfied.
+The Revised Safe Harbor the conditions of the Revised Safe Harbor, are satisfied.
+The Revised Safe Harbor are currently being satisfied for issuances from the issuing entity.